Meet our Sales & Services Team

 - Information regarding meeting hotels, off-site event facilities, exhibit space, attractions, recreation and entertainment

 - Prepare a formal bid proposal including assistance in securing competitive guest room rates and arrangements for site inspections

-- Assist with presentations to aid planners in presenting our proposal to board or site selection committee
+- Assist with presentations and provides marketing assets to aid planners in presenting our proposal to board or site selection committee

 - Assist in locating resources regarding local caterers, florists, photographers, office equipment, promotional materials, souvenir ideas, security, tradeshow and exhibit needs, speakers, musicians, entertainers and off-site activities